larshp/codemirror-abap/README.md

 1. Import `codemirror-abap` in your project.

     ```js
-    import CodeMirror from 'codemirror'
+    import CodeMirror from 'codemirror';
-    import { initAbapMode } from 'codemirror-abap/lib/abap'
+    import { initAbapMode } from 'codemirror-abap';

     // register Mode and MIME type
     initAbapMode(CodeMirror);